Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 • Disable and re-enable the Wi-Fi adapter.

-• Run the netsh resets shown earlier.
+• Run the reset commands shown earlier.

 If hotspot works but your router does not, focus on router DHCP settings, firmware, or interference.